Yuvrajzinjurde/FCC-PRACTICAL-TYPESCRIPT/Readme.md

   - `ARRAYS`
     - WE can create arrays of defferent data types.
-    - Values can not be assigned to the arrays of type empty array
+    - Values can not be assigned to the arrays of type empty array or object.

 - `REACT`
 - `STORE`